sterben-Dev10/SaveWizard-Resources/Scripts/Death Stranding/README.md

 `--roads` Attempt to include roads & misc structures missed by the main script.

 > `python3 DS_Structures.py checkpoint.dat --roads`
 > this is extremely experimental, expect game crashes or save corruption, softlocks. (missing interaction buttons from delivery terminals)
 > this runs separately from the main script & does not include the same changes from the main script.
+> expect your safehosues to be nuked (deleted) when running `--roads`

 **Note:** if the game softlocks on you & unable to contribute to the bridge construction In order No. 10